-- ANSWERS TO QUESTIONS ABOUT BAIL AND BAIL BONDS -
+- ANSWERS TO QUESTIONS ABOUT BAIL BONDS

 If you have questions about bail bonds or the bail bonding process, we hope this page can provide some help.
 Below are questions we have heard from those looking for a bondsmen.
 The answers are fairly general so it’s best to call if you have specific concerns or need further assistance.
 Our professional bail bond agents are standing by to assist you anywhere in Colorado Springs, Castle Rock, Pueblo or the greater metro areas.

 WHAT IS BAIL?

 Bail is an amount of money or property that is deposited with a court by a person who has been charged with a crime.
 A defendant who has been arrested for a crime will usually be held in custody until some form of bail has been posted.
 Bail is the defendant’s guarantee to be present at all court proceedings.

 DO I HAVE A RIGHT TO RELEASE ON BAIL?

 Yes, for most offenses, except murder and certain violent felonies.